YubicoLabs/yed-spoke-example/docs/docs/advanced-topics/update_shipment_status.md

 #### Request details

 Next we will configure the details of the API method call.
-We will by utilizing the [`GET /shipments_exact/{id}`](https://console.yubico.com/apidocs/#tag/shipments/operation/GetShipmentExactById) API method
+We will be utilizing the [`GET /shipments_exact/{id}`](https://console.yubico.com/apidocs/#tag/shipments/operation/GetShipmentExactById) API method

 Configure the Request Details section with the following values: